 Final Video Auditions:

-The clarinet faculty strongly encourages all applicants to audition in person.
-We recognize; however, this is not always possible and will accept a final video audition in these cases.
-Please note that only those clarinetists applying in-person will be considered for the teaching fellowship and woodwind quintet fellowship.
-Video auditionees will still be eligible for all other merit-based clarinet scholarships.
+will still be eligible for all other merit-based clarinet scholarships.
 If applying by final video, please upload separate, single take, unedited video recordings of the following:

-1. Required Orchestral Excerpts.
-This should include all of the required excerpts from the pre-screening round with two additional standard orchestral excerpts of your choice.
+choice.
 All excerpts need to be performed live, together, in one single video take.

 2. Solo Selections.
 Please record each of the pieces you have prepared.
-These should be done in one take for each piece.
-(Please record multi-movement selections together in one single take.)
+These should

-3. Personal introduction (maximum length: two minutes).
-Please take a moment to tell us a little bit about yourself.
+us a little bit about yourself.
 Why would you like to study at UNT?
-What are your career goals?
-Can you tell us something interesting about yourself?
+What are your

 Collaborative Piano

-support you in meeting your artistic, educational, and professional goals.
+Thank you for your interest in UNT for your collaborative piano study.
+We are very eager to meet you, to hear your work, and to see how we might be able to support you in meeting your artistic, educational, and professional goals.
 If you have not already done so, you may wish to explore our website, where you will find our studio handbook. https://collaborativepiano.music.unt.edu/

 Screening Requirements